Tuesday, July 26, 2022

 Now some might want to say that the conduct of those lawyers was reprehensible or offensive and that they should be disciplined for it.
 Ok, you can take that position but if you do, please recognize that you are saying that it is fine with you if the government is allowed to impose discipline for constitutionally protected conduct and speech.*

 And this leads me to a fourth thing that I wish people would stop saying and that is that anyone who criticizes Model Rule 8.4(g), or its state equivalents, must be in favor of discrimination.
 This is a sign that the person making the statement has run out of arguments and the only thing left is to issue a personal attack.

 Stop it!
 Criticizing the rule does not mean that one is in favor of allowing discriminatory conduct to continue.
 It means that one would prefer to see the regulation of that conduct be done properly.
 There is plenty of serious literature about why this is important and about how it might be possible but requires more work.
 If you are interested in the debate related to Model Rule 8.4(g) and the First Amendment, take a look at the articles by Margaret Tarkington, William Hodes, and Bruce Green and Rebecca Roiphe in Volume 50 of the Hofstra Law Review, available here.
-(Note that this link is to the "current issue" page of the law review so it may not take you to the right Volume once the new issue is published.
-So, go download the articles now even if you don't have time to read them now because they may not be available for long.)
+(Go download the articles now even if you don't have time to read them because they may not be available at this link for long.)

 For all my previous posts on the debates about Model Rule 8.4(g) and other related developments go here and scroll down.